-Fortran TQINI3(DATABASE_PATH, TEMP_PATH, NWSG, NWSE, IWSG, IWSE) C-interface tq_ini3(TC_STRING database_path, TC_STRING temp_path, TC_INT nwsg, TC_INT nwse, TC_INT iwsg, TC_INT iwse); Full name: Initialize TQ-Interface with user-specified database and temporary directories.
-If a GES file is used (i.e. no databases are opened) the directories can be empty strings.
-Purpose: The application program initializes the Thermo-Calc package for thermodynamic calculations.
-This or TQINI must be called before using any other subroutines in the TQ-Interface.
-Arguments Name Туре Value set on call or returned database path Character256 Path to the directory holding the data directory, which in turn contains the databases.
-See the examples collection for a default value for this parameter. temp_path Character256 Path to the directory for temporary and log file output.
+Fortran TQINI3(DATABASE_PATH, TEMP_PATH, NWSG, NWSE, IWSG, IWSE) C-interface tq_ini3(TC_STRING database_path, TC_STRING temp_path, TC_INT nwsg, TC_INT nwse, TC_INT iwsg, TC_INT iwse); Full name: ecified database and temporary directories.
+If a re opened) the directories can be empty strings.
+Purpose: the Thermo-Calc package for thermodynamic called before using any other subroutines in the Arguments Name Туре Value set on call or returned database path Character256 Path to the directory holding the data directory, which in turn contains the databases.
+Image: See the examples collection for a default value for this parameter. temp_path Character256 Path to the directory for temporary and log file output.
 This directory has to be writable by the user who runs the application.
 See the examples collection for a default value for this parameter.
 NWSG Integer Set to size of the workspace IWSG.
 NWSE Integer Set to size of the workspace IWSE.
 IWSG Integer array Memory area for storage of data inside the package.
 IWSE Integer array Memory area for storage of data inside the package.